Full QPS CTE Program Admissions Policy

 Students who are disabled may voluntarily self-identify for the purpose of requesting reasonable accommodations during the entire application process.

-Information on limited English proficiency and disability submitted voluntarily by the applicant for the purpose of receiving assistance and accommodations during the entire application and admission process will not affect their admission to Quincy Public Schools CVTE Programs.
+Information on limited English proficiency and disability submitted voluntarily by the applicant for the purpose of receiving assistance and accommodations will not affect their admission to Quincy Public Schools CTE Programs.

 A. Ninth Grade Students

 Any student who resides in Quincy and has successfully completed the eighth grade is eligible to participate in the exploratory program, Freshmen Seminar, by enrolling at Quincy High School.
-Students who do not live in the Quincy High School district may apply for admission through requesting Open Enrollment to Quincy High School.
-Freshman Seminar is an integral part of the grade 9 experience at Quincy High School.
-Students who are not residents of Quincy are eligible to apply for Grade 9 fall admission subject to the availability of openings to the Freshman Seminar program at Quincy High School and the criteria contained in this Policy.
+Students who do not live in the Quincy High School district may apply for admission through Open Enrollment.
+Students who are not residents of Quincy are eligible to apply for Grade 9 fall admission subject to availability of openings to the Freshman Seminar program.

-A student meeting the admission criteria who resides in Quincy is eligible for any of the CVTE programs in Quincy Public Schools.
-First preference for admission to CVTE programs is given to underclass students.
+A student meeting the admission criteria who resides in Quincy is eligible for any of the CTE programs in Quincy Public Schools.
+First preference for admission to CTE programs is given to grade 9 students.

 C. Twelfth Grade Students

-Grade 12 students are accepted for the first year of a major, as an elective, on a space-available basis after underclass students have been accommodated.
+Grade 12 students are accepted for the first year of a major, as an elective, on a space-available basis after grade 9 and 10 students have been accommodated.

-Quincy residents meeting the admissions criteria in this policy and are currently attending private schools are also eligible for enrollment in Quincy Public Schools CVTE programs.
+Quincy residents currently attending private schools are eligible for enrollment in Quincy Public Schools CTE programs, provided they meet the admissions criteria.
 These students must register as Quincy Public School students and attend either North Quincy High School or Quincy High School.

 E. Home Schooled Students

-Quincy residents who are formally being home schooled may apply for admission to Quincy Public Schools CVTE Programs, provided all admissions policy criteria are followed.
-The home school students’ parent(s)/guardian(s) must submit a copy of the Home School Approval Letter from the Superintendent of Schools or their designee.
-Homeschooled students will be accepted to Quincy Public Schools CVTE Programs according to the selection criteria contained in this admissions policy.
+Quincy residents who are formally being home schooled may apply for admission to Quincy Public Schools CTE Programs, provided all admissions policy criteria are followed.
+The home school students' parent(s)/guardian(s) must submit a copy of the Home School Approval Letter from the Superintendent of Schools or their designee.
 These students must also register as Quincy Public School students and attend either North Quincy High School or Quincy High School.

-Quincy Public Schools CVTE programs are located at both North Quincy High School and Quincy High School.
-Both high schools in Quincy are accredited by the New England Association of Schools and Colleges (NEASC).
-The Executive Director of Career and Technical Education is the administrator responsible for the management of CVTE programs, and reports directly to the Superintendent of Schools.
+Quincy Public Schools CTE programs are located at both North Quincy High School and Quincy High School, both accredited by the New England Association of Schools and Colleges (NEASC).
+The Executive Director of Career and Technical Education is the administrator responsible for the management of CTE programs and reports directly to the Superintendent of Schools.

-Quincy Public Schools CVTE has an Admissions Committee, which is convened to admit Quincy Public Schools applicants and all non-resident applicants if a program is oversubscribed.
-The committee consists of the Executive Director of CVTE, the Principal, CVTE Department Chair, Guidance Department Chair, Special Education Department Chair, and ELL Department Chair.
-Responsibilities of the CVTE Admissions Committee include:
+Quincy Public Schools CTE has an Admissions Committee convened to admit applicants when a program is oversubscribed.
+The committee consists of the Executive Director of CTE, the Principal, CTE Department Chair, Guidance Department Chair, Special Education Department Chair, and ELL Department Chair.

 1. Determination of standards for admission